40 Best Things to Do in St. Louis, MO

 The seven exhibits of the museum send you on a chronological tour through the Cardinals' amazing history.

-Engage with fantastic displays while learning about the franchise's beginnings and revisiting iconic moments.
+I always enjoy engaging with the fantastic displays while learning about the franchise’s beginnings and revisiting iconic moments.

 Become One With Nature at the Citygarden

-Citygarden is a sculpture and urban park in this city and was opened by the Gateway Foundation, a not-for-profit organization, in the year 2009.
+Citygarden is a sculpture and urban park in my city, and it was opened by the Gateway Foundation, a not-for-profit organization, in the year 2009.

 Botany holds a special place here as it contains many native plants and trees.